ctp-eos/ctp-is-disclosure/CTP Funding Reallocation Analysis.md

 ## ✅ **Conclusion**

-If the **CTP Model** achieves validation and universal scientific acceptance, it would **dismantle ΛCDM as the dominant cosmological framework**, collapsing the funding structures built around dark matter and dark energy hypotheses that no longer align with CTP’s metaphysics-informed framework.
+If the **CTP Model** achieves validation and universal scientific acceptance, it would **dismantle ΛCDM as the dominant cosmological framework**, collapsing the funding structures built around dark matter and dark energy hypotheses that no longer align with CTP’s metaphysics-informed framework at the offering of two new additional non-physical Fundamental Forces.

 **$1–2 billion annually** would move out of traditional particle and cosmological physics, replaced by **$2.5–8 billion per year** in CTP-driven technologies, consciousness-based physics, and UAP-inspired engineering — fueling an era of **deeptech unlike any in modern history**.